1793 Penny Value Checker: Errors List & No Mint Mark Worth

 1793 Periods Penny Value

-The 1793 Periods penny represents a unique variety within the Chain cent series, distinguished by decorative periods appearing after both “LIBERTY” on the obverse and the date “1793.”
-This punctuation detail sets it apart from other Chain cent varieties.
+The 1793 Periods penny is the variety responsible for the all-time auction record for any U.S. cent.
+This coin is distinguished by decorative periods appearing after both “LIBERTY” on the obverse and the date “1793.”
+That small punctuation detail has proven to mean millions of dollars at auction.

 With approximately 36,103 coins struck across all Chain varieties and only 325 Periods examples known to survive, this variety ranks among the rarest 1793 cents.